 What is a travel day?

-A travel day lasts 24 hours from midnight to midnight.
-On each travel day you have access to the train networks and participating ferry companies where your Eurail pass is valid.
+A travel day is a 24 hour period within which you can travel on trains with your Eurail Pass.
+It lasts from 12:00 a.m. (midnight) to 11:59 p.m. on the same calendar day.
+On each travel day, you have access to the train networks where your Eurail Pass is valid.

-When traveling on a direct night train that departs after 7 p.m.
+The 7 p.m. rule allows you to count only 1 travel day instead of 2 when traveling overnight.
+This is how it works: if you travel on a train (or multiple trains) that departs after 7 p.m.
 (19:00) and arrives at its final stop after 4 a.m.
-(04:00), you only need to enter the arrival date in the travel calendar, even if you leave the train before 4 a.m..
+(04:00), you only need to enter the arrival date in the travel calendar, even if you leave the train before 4 a.m.
 This way you get 5 hours of travel for free.
 This is known as the 7 p.m. rule.

 The ÖBB Nightjet between Rome and Munich/Vienna, leaving at 18:58, is also included in the 7 p.m. rule.

 Let us give you an example...

 Say that your night train departs on a Monday at 19:15 and arrives at its final destination Tuesday at 10:00.
 You leave the train at 03:00 on Tuesday morning.
 In this case, you only need to use one travel day – the day of your arrival.
 You can continue using your Eurail Pass until the end of that travel day (in this case Tuesday, 23:59).